insqu/sc/UPDATE-unfinished.md

 ```sh
 npx hardhat compile
 ```
-And this time we should see a different outcome
+And this time we should see a different outcome!

 ## Task 3
-Importing this token into REMIX to see how it works.
+Import this token contract into REMIX to see how it works.
 You can play around with the function calls on the left side of the screen.

 # Setting up MetaMask